slimgroup/dfno/README.md

 ## Author

-This package is writeen by Thomas Grady <tgrady6@gatech.edu> at Georgia Institute of Technology
+This package is written by Thomas Grady <tgrady@gatech.edu> at Georgia Institute of Technology